Libensemble/libensemble/docs/tutorials/aposmm_tutorial.rst

 results in three workers running simulations and one running APSOMM.

-If running using the `mpi4py` communications, enough MPI ranks should be given to support libEnsemble's manager, a persistent worker to run APOSMM, and simulation routines.
+If running libEnsemble using `mpi4py` communications, enough MPI ranks should be given to support libEnsemble's manager, a persistent worker to run APOSMM, and simulation routines.
 The following::

     mpiexec -n 3 python my_aposmm_routine.py

-results in only one worker process available to perform simulation routines.
+results in only one worker process to perform simulation evaluations.

 Calling Script
 --------------